Chanmina: 2018–2024: Label transfer and growing international success

 In 2018, Chanmina departed from Victor Entertainment.
 Signing with Warner Music Japan, she released her first single under the label, "Doctor".
 On November 30, 2018, she released "Pain Is Beauty", which she first performed during her Princess Project 2 tour.
-In January 2019, she announced her first maxi single, "Im a Pop", released on February 27, 2019.
+In January 2019, she announced her first maxi single, "I'm a Pop", released on February 27, 2019.
 The maxi single included three B-side tracks, including an English version of "Doctor".
 In June 2019, she announced her second studio album, Never Grow Up.
 The title song from the album, which was released as a single, was used as the theme song for the Japanese drama Jigoku no Girlfriend and became a sleeper hit, reaching over 10 million views on YouTube eight months after the song's release, and receiving a gold certification for streaming from the Recording Industry Association of Japan (RIAJ).
 Never Grow Up was released on August 7, 2019, debuting at number 21 on the Hot Albums chart and number 23 on the Oricon Albums Chart.

 In December 2019, Chanmina announced the release of two EPs, Note-book: Me. and Note-book: U..
 The two EPs were released on February 19, 2020, following the release of two promotional singles "Voice Memo No. 5" from Note-book: Me. and "Picky" from Note-book: U..
 She released an acoustic version of "Never Grow Up" in April 2020, following the COVID-19 pandemic resulting in the cancellation of her tour.
 In July 2020, Chanmina announced her second maxi single, "Angel".
 A music video for "Angel" was released on July 23, 2020.
 In September, she released "Rainy Friday", a B-side track from "Angel", as a promotional single.
 Near the end of 2020, she released a holiday single "Holy Moly Holy Night" with Sky-Hi.